 Founded over 25 years ago, DreamHost has developed a solid presence in today’s web hosting arena.
 They’ve also worked their way to the top and currently host over 1.5 million websites.

-It’s no surprise why WordPress.org recommends DreamHost as one of the leading web hosting companies on today’s market.
+It’s no surprise why WordPress.org recommends DreamHost as one of the best web hosting services on today’s market.

 DreamHost is also one of the last big, independently owned and operated web hosting companies around.